-Immediately following receipt of all application materials, the application file will be reviewed by the Program Director and the applicant will be contacted with information about setting up their interview.
-After completion of the interview, the applicant will be notified of an admission decision via email.
+Immediately following receipt and verification of all application materials in ATCAS, the application file will be reviewed by the Program Director and the applicant will be contacted with information about setting up their interview.
+After completion of the interview, the applicant will be notified of an admission decision via email within two weeks.